m0ngr31/kanzi/README.md

 You'll also need to run `pip install pymongo` (inside your virtualenv if you are on Lambda).

 Since Alexa requires that all music it streams use HTTPS traffic, you'll need a proxy to provide this because Kodi only has plain HTTP.
 The USE_PROXY variable will enable your music to stream through a [simple proxy I built](https://github.com/m0ngr31/kodi-music-proxy) to make it easy.
 The ALT_PROXY is there if you want to self host the proxy server so you don't have to trust or rely on mine.

+After you've set that up, you need to enable the music playback option on the first page of the skill setup on Amazon's developer site.

 # Optimising search performance on large libraries (local installations only)